redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/findServerBeans

  The `server/findServerBeans` request is sent by the client to fetch a list of server beans for the given path.
-The SSP model will iterate through a number of `IServerBeanTypeProvider` instances and ask them if they recognize the contents of the folder underlying the discovery path.
+The RSP model will iterate through a number of `IServerBeanTypeProvider` instances and ask them if they recognize the contents of the folder underlying the discovery path.
 Any providers that claim to be able to handle the given path will return an object representing the details of this recognized server runtime, its version, etc.

 This endpoint takes the following json schemas as parameters: